dehun/site/pages/articles/16_jul_2014-messaging over tcp.md

 - [Apache Thrigt](https://thrift.apache.org/) - in case you need RPC like communications
 - [RakNet](http://www.jenkinssoftware.com/) - this is udp game oriented library.
 But it is awesome

+### Fixed size messages ###
+One of the less flexible solutions, but the simpliest to implements.
+Just set all messages size to be equal.
+For example 64b.
+This works great when your messages are simple.